 ARTICLE XII: BUDGET AND FINANCE COMMITTEE

-The Budget Planning Committee shall consist of the outgoing President of the Organization, the President, Executive Vice-President, Second Vice President, Treasurer and Assistant Treasurer of the organization.
+The Budget Planning Committee shall consist of the Immediate Past President of the Organization, the President, Executive Vice-President, First and Second Vice President, Treasurer,Assistant Treasurer, and Immediate Past Treasurer(s) of the organization.
 The President may appoint additional members to serve on this committee.

 The Fiscal Year of the PTO shall begin on July 1 and end on June 30.